 "Often, a simple dietary change can make a huge difference in how well a patient feels,” CEENTA ENT doctor Roy Lewis, MD, said.
 “Dietary changes need to be something that you can live with.
 Fad diets are hard to maintain and as such, they are quickly forgotten.
 A well-balanced diet with a good variety of the foods above can help with symptoms but remain fun to eat."

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
 If you have allergies and would like to make an appointment with Dr. Lewis or any of CEENTA’s ENT doctors, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.